pas256/advanced-aws/pages/index.md

 ## [>> I want to speak! <<](http://bit.ly/aws-speak)

-Want we don't want are sales pitches for products.
+What we don't want are sales pitches for products.
 If you are a vendor, we welcome you to [sponsor](/advancedaws/sponsor/) our meetup instead.

 # Sponsorship Opportunities